Complete complementarity relations and its Lorentz invariance: Abstract

 \section{Abstract}

 It is well known that entanglement under Lorentz boosts is highly dependent on the boost scenario in question.
 For single particle states, a spin-momentum product state can be transformed into an entangled state.
 However, entanglement is just one of the aspects that completely characterizes a quantum system.
 The other two are known as the wave-particle duality.
 Although the entanglement entropy does not remain invariant under Lorentz boosts, and neither do the measures of predictability and coherence, we show here that these three measures taken together, in a complete complementarity relation (CCR), are Lorentz invariant.
-In addition, we explore relativist scenarios for single and two particle states, which helps understand the exchange of these different aspects of a quantum system under Lorentz boosts.
-For instance, by using discrete momentum states, we discuss the fact that for a spin-momentum product state to be transformed into an entangled state, it needs coherence between the momentum states.
-Otherwise, if the momentum state is completely predictable, the spin-momentum state remains separable, and the Lorentz boost will at most generate superposition between the spin states.
+Peres et al., in [Phys.
+Rev. Lett.
+88, 230402 (2002)], realized that even though it is possible to formally define spin in any Lorentz frame, there is no relationship between the observable expectation values in different Lorentz frames.
+Analogously, one can, in principle, define complementary relations in any Lorentz frame, but there is no obvious transformation law relating complementary relations in different frames.
+However, our result shows that the CCR have the same value in any Lorentz frame, i.e., there's a transformation law connecting the complete complementarity relations.
+In addition, we explore relativistic scenarios for single and two particle states, which helps in understanding the exchange of different aspects of a quantum system under Lorentz boosts.